-- Lecturer (Biomedical Engineering)
+- Reader (Biomedical Engineering)

 He graduated as a Chemical Engineer from the Department of Chemical Engineering, The University of Naples “Federico II” in 2000.
 During his final‐year project, he developed two novel rheo-optical methods for determining interfacial tension in disperse polymer blends.
 After graduating, he continued collaborating with researchers in Naples on a pioneering study of the shear induced clustering of gelling droplets in aqueous biphasic mixtures.
 This topic is of particular interest, for instance, to the food processing industry.